The Law Still Stands

 זָנָה (zanah) — To commit harlotry, to go whoring.
 A broad term for sexual immorality that operates outside a marriage covenant.
 Used for prostitution, promiscuity, and — critically — spiritual unfaithfulness to Yahuah.
 Root idea: to go astray sexually.

-Genesis 34:31 — “Should he treat our sister like a prostitute?”
+“Should he treat our sister like a prostitute?”

 Dinah was not married.
 There was no covenant to break.
 The brothers use the language of zanah — harlotry — not naʼaph.
 The sin was real and serious, but it fell into a different legal category.
+This is not a lesser sin; it is a different sin.

 Fornication in Greek: Porneia